-Electrical stimulation for an overactive bladder (OAB) involves sending an electrical current to the nerves that play a role in bladder function.
-The goal of the treatment is to suppress bladder contractions that squeeze out urine.
+Electrical stimulation for an overactive bladder (OAB) involves sending an electrical current to the nerves that help with bladder function.
+The goal of the treatment is to suppress bladder contractions that push out urine.

 The Food and Drug Administration (FDA)

 Keep reading to learn more about electrical stimulation for an overactive bladder and the different types, as well as their effectiveness and safety.

 OAB affects an estimated 33 million people in the United States.
 It causes symptoms such as:

 - a strong, sudden urge to urinate

 - incontinence, or leakage

 Treatment of an overactive bladder involves lifestyle modifications and medications.
 When these are not effective, electrical stimulation is an option.